PhilipSchmid/k8s-home-lab/README.md

 (We simply can't use the kube-proxy metrics target since we disabled it completely ("kube-proxy less" Cilium).)

 Finally, click "Install" and wait a few minutes.

+**Note:** If you run into a `StorageClass "nfs": claim Selector is not supported` issue (shown as event on the Prometheus PVC), try to manually remove the empty `selector` section from `prometheus.prometheusSpec.storageSpec.volumeClaimTemplate.spec`, delete the PVC and re-run the Rancher Monitoring installation (see [issues/29755](https://github.com/rancher/rancher/issues/29755#issuecomment-717997959) for more information).

 **Hints:**
 - Ensure to open `9796/TCP` on the node since the RKE2 deployed node-exporter provides the Rancher Monitoring metrics via this port.